Barbery/laravel-phpredis/README.md

 # laravel-phpredis
 this is the library provide phpredis support in the laravel framework, clearly it support redis cluster too.

+## feature
+1. this library implement redis driver in Cache and Session, you can easy to use it.
+2. implement redis pipeline just like the laravel document introduce
+3. change Cache putMany method to use pipeline to improve performance

 ## install
 You can install it by composer, just execute below command
 ```bash